Saipavank63/Saipavank63/README.md

 ---

-## 🚀 About Me
+👋 About Me

+Hi, I’m Sai Pavan Katineedi – a Data Engineer passionate about building scalable data platforms, streaming pipelines, and AI-driven analytics.

-I'm a Data Engineer with 4+ years of experience designing scalable data pipelines and real-time analytics systems across AWS, Azure, and GCP.
-My work blends streaming architecture, AI readiness, and performance optimization to drive business impact through clean, reliable, and production-ready data.
+🔹 I have 4+ years of experience designing ETL/ELT workflows, real-time data pipelines, and cloud-native architectures across AWS, Azure, and GCP.
+🔹 Skilled in Spark, Kafka, Airflow, dbt, Snowflake, Redshift, Synapse, and modern data lakehouse solutions.
+🔹 Experienced in MLOps & Data Governance – integrating ML models into production pipelines, applying data quality frameworks, and ensuring compliance.
+🔹 Strong background in CI/CD & Infrastructure as Code with Terraform, Docker, Kubernetes, Jenkins, and GitHub Actions.
+🔹 Domain expertise across finance, e-commerce, and real-time analytics, including projects like Driver Risk Analytics and Real-Time Roadside Assistance.

+💡 I enjoy solving complex data problems, automating workflows, and enabling teams to get the most value out of their data.

+🚀 Always exploring new tools in the modern data stack, experimenting with AI, and sharing knowledge with the community.

 ---